 Around the time Gibson’s house was built, Richmond was gaining international fame for a major engineering achievement: the world’s first electric commercial trolley.
 More than 60 cities worldwide attempted this feat before Richmond succeeded.
 For this reason, the Richmond Union Passenger Railway is listed by the Institute of Electrical and Electronics Engineers as an IEEE Milestone for 1888.

 Richmond’s expanding trolley map made Gibson’s house increasingly desirable.
 By 1900, streetcars ran along Cary and Main Street, and on First Street, a block and a half east of the house.
 The alley directly behind the house even connected to a streetcar maintenance bay.

 After Gibson’s death, his daughter Margaret F. Buchanan and granddaughters Jessie and Isabelle Buchanan continued on in the house.
 As evidence of their means, in 1909 all three women are listed on the manifest of the S.S.
 Furnessia ocean liner returning to New York from Glasgow, Scotland, perhaps from visiting relatives.

 “No. 12 W. Cary St.” was listed for sale in 1907, described as a “very desirable Brick Dwelling” with nine rooms and “modern conveniences.”
-It had four subsequent inhabitants: a politically-minded sheriff, a family of clerks, a tailor and a thrift shop.
+It had four subsequent inhabitants: a politically-minded sheriff, a family of clerks and a thrift shop.
 It also has at least two significant connections to Richmond’s Baptist community.
 (See timeline below.)

 In the 1940s, busses and cars made the trolleys less relevant.
 On November 25, 1949, Richmond’s trolleys made a final parade down Main Street before the history-making streetcars were ceremonially burned.